 2024 NBA Playoffs Conference Finals schedule: How to watch tonight's game, where to stream and more

 The 2024 NBA Playoffs are in full swing and it's time for the Conference Finals — AKA the NBA's Final Four!
 There's just the Mavericks, Timberwolves, Pacers and Celtics left in competition for the final now.
-Tonight, the action on the court continues with Game 2 for the Pacers vs. Celtics, tipping off at 8 p.m.
-ET on ESPN.
+Tonight, the action on the court continues with Game 2 for the Mavericks vs. Timberwolves, tipping off at 8:30 p.m.
+ET on TNT.
 Are you ready to watch?
 Here’s everything you need to know about tuning in to the NBA Playoffs tonight, including the full playoff schedule, NBA finals info and more.

 When are the NBA playoffs?

 The Conference Finals of the 2024 NBA playoffs continues this week.
 Next up?
-Pacers vs. Celtics (8 p.m.
-ET on ESPN)
+Game 2 for the Mavericks vs. Timberwolves (8:30 p.m.
+ET on TNT).

 What channel are the NBA playoffs on?